Those in power after Independence were ashamed of their own culture: PM | Politics

 Addressing a massive rally in Guwahati after unveiling infrastructure projects worth Rs 11,600 crore, Modi said no country can progress by erasing its past.

-On the Kamakhya temple corridor project, to be developed by the Centre at a cost of Rs 498 crore, he said a huge number of devotees will come to visit the 'Shakti Peeth' once it is ready and it will boost the tourism sector of the entire Northeast.
+On the Kamakhya temple corridor project in Assam, to be developed by the Centre for Rs 498 crore, he said a huge number of devotees will come to visit the 'Shakti Peeth' once it is ready and it will boost the tourism sector of the entire Northeast.

 ''It will become the gateway to tourism in the Northeast.
 Despite thousands of years of challenges, pilgrimage sites and temples are the symbols of our culture and how we have stood firm.
 Many of these symbols, which are part of our strong culture, have become ruins nowadays,'' Modi said.